 More information on the disease can be found on the fact sheet about yellow fever.

 Zika virus is maintained in a sylvatic cycle involving non-human primates and a wide variety of sylvatic and peri-domestic Aedes mosquitoes.
 Aedes aegypti is considered the most important vector for Zika virus transmission to humans.
 Aedes aegypti mosquitoes were found infected in the wild (reviewed in ).
 More recently, the species was found infected during the Zika virus outbreak in Brazil .
 The mosquito has been shown to transmit the virus under laboratory conditions but differences in vector competence between studies were reported [58-60].

 More information on the disease can be found on the fact sheet Zika virus infection

 Factors driving/impacting on transmission cycles

-As human population growth occurs in the future, sites in which this mosquito thrives will increase, providing further habitats for establishment.
-This coupled with the close proximity of humans and the tendency of Ae. aegypti to feed on multiple hosts during one gonotrophic cycle , increases the risk of disease transmission in such areas.
+As the human population grows, sites in which this mosquito can thrive will increase, providing further habitats.
+This fact, coupled with the close proximity of humans and the tendency of Ae. aegypti to feed on multiple hosts during one gonotrophic cycle , increases the risk of disease transmission in such areas.
 The movement of viraemic hosts can result in outbreaks from a number of arboviruses in non-endemic areas.

 The re-establishment of Ae. aegypti in some areas has resulted in disease transmission.
 Inadequate control of this invasive species could lead to its re-establishment in Europe which is why surveillance and research on this mosquito is so important.

-ECDC and EFSA fund European-wide monitoring and mapping activities for invasive mosquito species and potential mosquito vectors (VectorNet).
+ECDC and the European Food Safety Authority (EFSA) fund European-wide monitoring and mapping activities for invasive mosquito species and potential mosquito vectors (VectorNet).